 Use proven methods for reducing static cling, such as using fabric softeners and dryer sheets, and avoid these methods.

-• Myth: Adding salt to the wash cycle can reduce static cling.
+- Myth: Adding salt to the wash cycle can reduce static cling.
 This is false; salt does not have anti-static properties and is not effective in reducing static cling.

-• Myth: Static cling is caused by synthetic fabrics only.
+- Myth: Static cling is caused by synthetic fabrics only.
 While synthetic fabrics are more prone to static cling than natural fibers, static electricity can occur on any fabric, including cotton and wool.

-• Myth: Putting your clothes in the freezer reduces static cling.
+- Myth: Putting your clothes in the freezer reduces static cling.
 Placing a garment in the freezer may deliver some moisture to the garment that could help with static, but the effects of placing your clothes in the freezer are likely to be minimal and short-lived.
 You could achieve the same or better benefit just by lightly misting the clothes with water.
 But again, the benefit would be short-lived.
 Static cling occurs when electrons transfer and create a build-up of static electricity.
 Placing your clothes in the freezer may temporarily reduce this, but it won’t eliminate it.
 Additionally, the effects of the cold temperature will wear off quickly once the clothes are removed from the freezer and dry again.

-• Myth: Placing a safety pin in your clothing pocket reduces static build-up.
+- Myth: Placing a safety pin in your clothing pocket reduces static build-up.
 Metal is a conductive material and can help to dissipate static electricity, a single safety pin is unlikely to make a significant difference in reducing static cling on clothing.
 Instead, utilize tips like metal hangers.

-There is no need to suffer the hassle and discomfort caused by static cling.
+Now that you know how to get static out of clothes, there is no need to suffer the hassle and discomfort caused by static cling.
 With Snuggle® fabric softeners and dryer sheets, you can protect your clothing from building up static electricity while enjoying fresh, clean-smelling laundry that is static cling-fighting.
 Let Snuggle® help your family stay comfortable by providing long-lasting softness and fighting static cling.
 Check out the full range of Snuggle® laundry care products to keep your family Snuggly Soft®.